will-44/holosoft/README.md

 # holosoft
-an old ros1 navigation implementation
+an old stm32 navigation firmeware for a omnirobot